tnelson/Forge/README.md

 ## Documentation

-The [official Forge documentation](https://github.com/tnelson/Forge/wiki) can be found on the Wiki in this repo.
+The [https://github.com/tnelson/Forge/wiki](https://csci1710.github.io/forge-documentation/) is the best resource for Forge syntax, etc.; the Wiki on this repo may not be up to date.
 Note that the documentation is a living document and work in progress; we will be updating it live as students and other users ask questions.

 For broader historical context on Forge, the [Alloy documentation